The Role of Family in Addiction Recovery: Q & A

 - Set boundaries from other family members who are using drugs or alcohol

 - Ask if it’s OK for you to have a drink with dinner or not when you’re together

 - Ask permission to check in on them by inquiring where they’ve been or what they’ve been doing

 - Attend family seminars / groups for loved ones of those in treatment or inpatient rehab

 - See if they need rides to get to counseling appointments or support group meetings

 - If your family member doesn’t know how you can help, ask if you can come to a counseling session with them

 The most important thing is to have open and honest communication.
 When family members build trust and openness, they become a positive part of the other person’s support network and can help them in their journey to recovery.
 If you need help talking with your loved one about addiction, here is a guide we put together to help you.

 What if someone doesn’t have family members to support them?

-Not everyone has family members to support them.
+Not everyone has family members to support them while they’re in inpatient rehab or other treatment.
 Whether a person has family members or not, it’s important to identify safe people who are supportive and trustworthy.
 It could be friends who don’t use drugs or alcohol, other members of a support group, or members of community group like a church.